tBuddy00/itsm-killer/kubernetes/kub_yaml_files/intro.md

 ### Deployment to Kubernetes using YAML files!

-In this scenario, we're going to deploy a nginx web server.
-This time, we'll be using files in which we describe our setup.
+In this scenario, we will be deploying an Nginx web server!
+This time, we'll utilize configuration files to define our setup, making the process smoother and more organized.